niphadkarneha/gatsby-blog-neha/content/blog/GoogleDataStudio/index.md

 date: "2019-10-08T15:48:42+00:00"
 ---

-I stumbled on Google Data Studio fairly recently but it was launched way back in 2016 by Google Inc. It is a powerful tool if you want to carry out basic analysis and its free.
-All you need is Google account, for the purpose of this article I am going to carry out exploratory data analysis for my website i.e. <strong>nehaniphadkar.in</strong>.
-I will look at number of visits to my site, the frequency, time of day, geolocations etc. So ride along with me and We'll do this step by step
+I, stumbled on Google Data Studio fairly recently but it was launched way back in 2016 by Google Inc. It is a powerful tool if you want to carry out basic analysis, it is free of cost and all you need is Google account.
+For the purpose of this article I am going to carry out exploratory data analysis for my website i.e. <strong>https://www.nehaniphadkar.in</strong>.
+I will look at all the basic statistics like the number of visits to my site, the frequency, time of day, geolocations etc. So ride along with me and we'll do this step by step

 # Google Data Studio